mvysny/mvysny.github.io/_posts/2024-3-24-mac-like-cursor-control-in-linux.md

 `Super_L` as `Control_L`, and `Super_L + Right` as `End`, causing the resulting key combination to be `Ctrl+End` which indeed scrolls to the end of the document.
 I wonder whether this could be fixed in Remapper - TODO go through [Remapper Issues](https://github.com/sezanzeb/input-remapper/issues) and try to figure it out.

+In other way, it is currently fundamentally impossible to use Remapper both for modifier key changes and for key combination definition.
+Therefore, let's switch back to the tried&trusted combo of Tweaks handling modifier key changes, while Remapper handling key combo mappings.

 ### `Win`/`Alt`/`Ctrl`

 Sounds like remapping both individual modifiers and the key combos is not the right way to go -